 That was in the model we tested; other color schemes are also reversible, with different colors.
 This reversible status further diversifies the Snowshot 3-in-1.
 Appearance-wise it is also "3-in-1"; shell only and fully integrated jacket provide one look while the liner can be worn two different ways, for a total of three looks.
 The shell jacket is waterproof, with a separate hanging lining to manage moisture and protect the H2No membrane on the polyester face fabric.
 The two jackets together are fairly warm by virtue of the insulation and multiple layers of fabric.
 These same multiple layers of fabric also confine the wearer's movement more than an all-in-one insulated jacket.
 These attributes are shared by all three-in-one jackets, including our Best Buy winning Columbia Whirlibird III Interchange.

 The warmth of the Patagonia Snowshot comes from 60 grams of synthetic insulation in the liner, the multiple layers of fabric in the entire package (we counted at least five layers of fabric and one layer of insulation throughout the entire combined product), and the air spaces between all these layers.
 As compared to other 60-gram insulated pieces we've used, the extra fabric layers surely add warmth.
 The entire Snowshot is decidedly warmer than such all-in-one jackets.
 However, as compared to the close competitor, the Columbia Whirlibird, the Snowshot isn't as warm.

 The Columbia Whirlibird has more insulation, thicker fabrics, and their proprietary reflective "Omni-Heat" technology.
 For absolute warmth, the Columbia contender can't be beat.
-The insulation of the Snowshot is very comparable to that of the Marmot KT Component and the North Face Thermoball Snow.
+The insulation of the Snowshot is very comparable to that of The North Face Thermoball Snow.
 The Norrona Lofoten Gore-Tex Pro Shell, Outdoor Research Skyward II, and FlyLow Gear Lab Coat are far less insulating than the combined Snowshot, ensuring that your decision to purchase a 3-in-1 for warmth is a wonderful idea.